 Bonus: Small Gestures Feature

 During the worst of the pandemic in 2020, TikTok launched their Small Gestures feature.
-Although this is not technically an ad, a lot of brands are using this feature to reward customers.
+Although it’s not technically an ad, many brands are using this feature to reward customers.
 This includes brands such as Pandora, NYX Professional Makeup, Essie, and Fitplan.

-When it comes to creating TikTop Ads, you will want to:
+When it comes to adding and creating TikTok Ads to your overall social media marketing strategy, you will want to: